Carolina Borges-Merjane

 Publication Page https://orcid.org/0000-0003-0005-401X

-Field of research Cellular Neuroscience
+Field of research Cellular neuroscience and physiology

-Keywords synapses | synaptic transmission | neurotransmitters
+Keywords physiology | synapses | ion channels | neurotransmitters

 Studying synapses: how do our neurons communicate?